Fort Christanna: Decline

 The monopoly of the Virginia Indian Company on trading soon aroused the ire of private merchants such as William Byrd II, who had inherited his father's lucrative Indian trade.
 While back in London, he lobbied the Lords of Trade, arguing that Christanna was an unnecessary expense, and calling on them to return to independent trade and dissolve the company.
 Despite Spotswood's objections, they did so on November 12, 1717.
-In May 1718, a treaty was signed with the Iroquois of New York, whereby they agreed not to come east of the Blue Ridge, and the Burgesses thereupon voted to discontinue manning the fort.
+In May 1718, a treaty was signed with the Haudenosaunee in New York, whereby they agreed not to come east of the Blue Ridge, and the Burgesses thereupon voted to discontinue manning the fort.
 Mr Griffin remained until September, then transferred to Williamsburg, where he continued to teach Indian children at the Brafferton school of the College of William & Mary.

 The Saponi and Tutelo (and the remnants of as many as 15 other tribes) remained on the tract for several more years, at a village called Junkatapurse (Tutelo: chunketa pasui, "horse's head").
-Around 1728, many moved south to live with the Catawba (who also spoke an eastern Siouan language).
-Others moved northward, including to Shamokin, Pennsylvania in 1740, where they joined the Iroquois, and were formally adopted by the Cayuga nation in New York in 1753.
+Around 1728, many moved south to live with the Catawba.
+Others moved northward, including to Shamokin, Pennsylvania in 1740, where they became members of the Haudenosaunee Confederacy, and were formally adopted by the Cayuga nation in New York in 1753.
 Meanwhile, colonists had begun moving to the lands around the fort in such numbers that in 1720, Brunswick County was formed there as a separate county.
-The five large cannon once at the fort were supposedly buried in the well, but have not yet been located, despite the archeological excavations mentioned below.
+The five large cannons once at the fort were supposedly buried in the well, but have not yet been located, despite the archeological excavations mentioned below.
 A lesser cannon said to be from Christanna was for years in the front yard of a private home nearby and fired every July 4 and Christmas.
 In 1900, it was moved to sit in front of the Christopher Wren Building at William and Mary.
 Another lesser cannon attributed to Christanna and in Lawrenceville, Virginia was fired to celebrate the election of Grover Cleveland in 1887, at which time it accidentally exploded; its remains in 1975 were said to be buried in the filled-in cellar of a former home.

 Modern era

-In 1924, the Virginia chapter of the National Society of the Colonial Dames of America acquired about ten acres and erected a historical marker, which was dedicated at a ceremony featuring native dancers, as well as Ada McCrae (a descendant of Governor Spotswood) and local judge Edward Buford.
+In 1924, the Virginia chapter of the National Society of the Colonial Dames of America acquired about ten acres and erected a historical marker, which was dedicated at a ceremony featuring native dancers, as well as Ada McCrae (a descendant of Governor Spotswood) and local judge Edward P. Buford.
 The original historical marker was vandalized and replaced in 1960.
 A roadside marker on the other side of the Meherrin River has also been replaced.